Hard Return: 9 Experiments for this Moment

 A speculum is haunting your OB-GYN.
 Bloom battled the patriarchal spirits of nineteenth-century gynecology to clear a path to a new achievement in feminist design, a journey into the utopian horizon that performance artist Nao Bustamante calls the “vaginal imaginary.”
 With this critical investigation into the history of science, Bustamante’s work questioned how power inheres in the tools and practices that contour the nature, meaning, and experience of care—and of our own bodies.
 Bloom featured original video works, an array of objects related to the artist’s research, and live performance featuring Bustamante, composer and Reiki healing expert Pamela Martinez, and Purchase student actors and musicians.

-See photos from the performance
+Coming Soon: Photos from the performance

 Hard Return In The News